 Great leaders typically have a credo they live by.
 It is often something personal to them.
-Some lesson that they learned as they came up from the ranks.
+Some lessons that they learned as they came up from the ranks.
 Some piece of wisdom that was imparted to them by a mentor.
 Something a parent or other family member used to say often.
 Perhaps it is something a famous philosopher such as Marcus Aurelius or Lao Tzu is often quoted as saying.
 Whatever that credo is it informs their style of management.
 It can make a difference in how effective they are as leaders.

 Whatever credo a leader embraces there are certain imperatives that make the difference between a mediocre leader and a great leader.
-Following these basic imperatives allow a leader to create synergy in their organization.
+Following these basic imperatives allows a leader to create synergy in their organization.
 It allows them to have well-defined goals to meet.
 It allows them to foster good relationships with their subordinates.
 It allows them to nurture the talents of their team.
 While the credos that great leaders follow can come from very different places they do have a certain philosophical outlook in common.
 Imperatives that are hallmarks of leadership.
-In this article, we will look four imperatives that great leaders follow.
+In this article, we will look at four imperatives that great leaders follow.

 Clarity of Purpose